ISO 10303-21

 ISO 10303-21 defines the encoding mechanism for representing data conforming to a particular schema in the EXPRESS data modeling language specified in ISO 10303-11.
 A STEP-File is also called p21-File and STEP Physical File.
 The file extensions .stp and .step indicate that the file contains data conforming to STEP application protocols while the extension .p21 should be used for all other purposes.

 The use of ISO 10303-21 is not limited to STEP.
 The Industry Foundation Classes and earlier CIMSteel Integration Standard (CIS/2) define an EXPRESS schema for building information modeling data and specify ISO 10303-21 as an exchange encoding.

+Example

+This graph shows the entity instances and the references between them in a file representing a solid model of a cylinder.

 History

 Some details to take note of: